Tax Management India. Com

 X X X X Extracts X X X X

-..... d labour bestowed end in anything that can properly become the subject of sale; neither the ownership of the materials, nor the value of the skill and labour as compared with the value of the materials, is conclusive, although such matters may be taken into consideration in determining, in the circumstances of a particular case, whether the contract is in substance one for work and labour or one for the sale of a chattel.
+..... or not the work and labour bestowed end in anything that can properly become the subject of sale; neither the ownership of the materials, nor the value of the skill and labour as compared with the value of the materials, is conclusive, although such matters may be taken into consideration in determining, in the circumstances of a particular case, whether the contract is in substance one for work and labour or one for the sale of a chattel.
 10. In order to ascertain the real intention of the parties, we shall now consider the true scope and the proper interpretation of the contract between the parties.
 It must be mentioned at the outset that the petitioner-company are not dealers in raw steel materials, like girders, trusses, rivets, nuts, bolts, etc., but they carry on business essentially as structural engineers and contractors, employing experienced and specialised engineers and mechanics.
 Such stock of steel materials as they have in ready stock are not for sale in the market, but are only used by them in the course of the aforesaid businesses.
-This important aspect touching the nature of the business activity of the petitioner should be borne in mind in determining the true meaning and .....
+This important aspect touching the nature of the business activity of the petitioner should be borne in mind in determining the true m .....

 X X X X Extracts X X X X